 It took more than three hundred years—from the Five Dynasties to the Yuan dynasty (1271–1368)—before ethnic groups were once again largely integrated under a unified China.
 The ruling class of the Yuan dynasty were Mongols and their territory was far larger than any previous dynasty—it extended to Lake Baikal in the north, to the Ussuri River in the northeast, south to the South China Sea, and southwest to Vietnam.
 The powerful and unprecedented unity of the Yuan dynasty established the territory of modern China, and laid the foundation for a unified multi-ethnic nation.

 The Ming (1368–1644) and Qing (1644–1911) dynasties continued the Yuan dynasty’s unified realm, and went a step further as they consolidated and developed distinct ethnic communities.
-The Ming and Qing dynasties established the basic framework for a modern and contemporary China.
+The basic framework for modern China was established during the Ming and Qing period.
 Improvements in the central court’s military management system and the reach of their jurisdiction to the border regions, further established and consolidated the common territory of the Chinese nation.
 Since the Opium War, the many ethnic groups in China have become an integral entity of the Chinese nation.